U.S. resists pressure to give India worst offender rating in IP review

 Shops in Nehru Place market in India's capital New Delhi primarily deal in computer peripherals, but it has also been classified as one of the most notorious markets for piracy in the world.

-Pirated versions of copied software programs of companies such as Adobe and Oracle and various operating systems of Microsoft are on sale.
-The compact disc of Windows 7 operating system costs 100 rupees (98p), compared with about $100 for an original copy.
+Pirated versions of copied software programs of companies such as Adobe (ADBE.O) and Oracle (ORCL.N) and various operating systems of Microsoft (MSFT.O) are on sale.
+The compact disc of Windows 7 operating system costs 100 rupees ($1.66), compared with about $100 for an original copy.

 Alok, who sells pirated games in the market, said he does not know about the losses incurred by companies because of piracy.
 "I only care about my daily wage of 130 rupees," he said.